 The next time you sit and listen to some of your latest downloads, try to pick out any elements that have space around them.

-Free DJ Lesson – Where To Set Up Hot Cues
+Free Lesson on How to Prepare a DJ Set – Where To Set Up Hot Cues

 This free DJ lesson has been taken from our Rekordbox – Intermediate DJ Course.